 New York Diner Tuna Salad is one of my favorite things to eat.
-Growing up on the south shore of Long Island, my friends and I always found ourselves in a diner.
-It was usually in the middle of the night and everyone had their favorite thing to eat.
+Growing up on Long Island, my friends and I always found ourselves in a diner in the middle of the night and everyone had their favorite thing to eat.
 One of my friends always ordered a Toasted Bran Muffin with Butter on the side and another always had a Hot Open Turkey Sandwich with Fries.
 Back then, we all washed it down with Diet Coke.

-For me, it was Tuna on Rye.
-I always had cold tuna on fresh rye bread with lettuce and tomatoes.
+For me, it was tuna on rye.
+I always had cold tuna salad on fresh rye bread with lettuce and tomatoes.
 I always had room for a tuna sandwich.

 New York diner (and deli) tuna is made with solid white tuna (not chunk light which is a dark pink color), celery, and mayonnaise.
 That's it!
 I put my twist on it with some chopped red onions and dill.
 Good tuna is the star!